 Skip advert

 Advertisement - Article continues below

-According to the firm, the Supercat has been designed to be capable on track as well as the road, made possible thanks to its extra body rigidity, reduced drag and significant weight saving over the standard XJS.
+Happily, the rest of the car has been overhauled to harness its new found level of performance.
+According to the firm, the Supercat has been designed to be capable on track as well as the road, made possible due to increased body rigidity, reduced drag and significant weight saving over the standard XJS.

+Skip advert